 Write this in the next circle if there is an alternate belief you may need to adopt.
 Again, rate in on a scale from 0% (not strong at all) to 100% (extremely strong).
 Note how you would know if your prediction came true or not.

 The next step is the biggest one – go out and conduct the experiment.

 Once you have completed the experiment, come back to the worksheet and answer the rest of the questions.

 The section following the experiment covers the outcome of the experiment.
 Describe what happened, and don’t skimp on details!
 Once you have penned a good description of the outcome, determine whether your prediction was accurate.

-The beauty of this worksheet is that it can be used for a wide variety of predictions and behaviors, from big to small, positive to negative, meaningful to trivial, and everything in between.
+The beauty of this worksheet is that it can be used for a wide variety of beliefs, predictions and behaviors, from big to small, positive to negative, meaningful to trivial, and everything in between.